RinLovesYou/Flipnote-Encoder/README.md

 * (Optional) place the Flipnote Studio Private Key (good luck getting that one) called `fnkey.pem` in the same folder as the exe

 [![forthebadge](https://forthebadge.com/images/badges/powered-by-energy-drinks.svg)](https://forthebadge.com)

+# Cross-Platform Information
+As I am still new to the world of Linux (and completely unfamiliar with OsX, I've built these all as cross-platform releases with embedded binaries for each system.
+This means you will have to install a copy of the [.NET 5 runtime](https://dotnet.microsoft.com/download) on your system.

 # config.json
 Located inside the Root folder is a config.json.
 Should it not exist, a new one will be created by the program.